Things to see and do in Bulgaria

 Plovdiv's old city

 Bulgaria's second-largest city is divided by the Maritsa River.
-Get lost around the narrow cobbled streets and quaint houses, and visit the Roman Amphitheatre.
-The hub of the new city is the lively pedestrianised ulitsa Alexander Batemberg, with shops, cafés and galleries.
+Get lost in history around the narrow cobbled streets and quaint houses, and visit the Roman Amphitheatre which is still in use.
+Test your navigation skills and see if you can visit the ancient monuments that dot the Old Town such as Nebet Tepe and the Eastern Gate.

 Be fascinated by the vast collection of murals, woodcarvings, old weapons and bibles written on parchment at Rila Monastery, 121km (75 miles) from Sofia.
 Fire has destroyed most of the early 10th-century architecture, and the present buildings date from the 19th century, with the exception of the 14th-century Khrelio's Tower.